HibiscusMC/docs/docs/hmcwraps/config/wraps.md

 - `wrap-lore` - The lore the item should have after being wrapped.
 - `wrap-nbt` - The NBT the item should have after being wrapped.
 - `wrap-flags` - The flags the item should have after being wrapped.
+- `wrap-durability` - The durability the item should have after being wrapped.
 - All other changes only affect the item shown in the inventory

 All options specific to wraps: